sven-nm/simple_splitter/README.md

 ## Example

-If you data is in a `pandas.DataFrame`, with columns of length `len(df)`, you can easily create your split column with `simple_splitter`:
+If your data is in a `pandas.DataFrame`, with columns of length `len(df)`, you can easily create your split column with `simple_splitter`:

 ```python